adobebrick/adobebrick.github.io/_posts/2016-03-22-the-iron-golem.md

 ---
 layout: post
-title: Review- The Iron Golem
+title: The Iron Golem
 published: true
 date: 2016-03-22
 categories: [lego, minecraft, review]
 tags: [lego, minecraft, review, alex, iron golem, zombie]
 ---

 Lego began producing minifigure-scaled Minecraft sets in 2014, and these have proved to be popular additions to the Lego catalog.
 In March 2016, Lego released four new Minecraft sets.
-We recently obtained one of these new releases, “The Iron Golem”, set number 21123-1.
-“The Iron Golem” features Alex, the first official female Minecraft player skin.
-This week, we’ll be reviewing “The Iron Golem”.
+We recently obtained one of these new releases, **The Iron Golem**, set number 21123-1.  **The Iron Golem** features Alex, the first official female Minecraft player skin.
+This week, we’ll be reviewing **The Iron Golem**.

 <a href="http://s63.photobucket.com/user/anellas/media/IMG_4307.jpg.html" target="_blank"><img src="http://i63.photobucket.com/albums/h144/anellas/IMG_4307.jpg" border="0" alt="Box, set, and instructions photo IMG_4307.jpg"/></a>